 Hersh Sood, Canadian P. E.

-Principal Facilities Engineer
+Principal Projects and Facilities Engineer

 Hersh Sood was raised in Calgary, Alberta, Canada.
 His formal education was acquired from the Schulich School of Engineering at the University of Calgary which is reputed for the establishment of core technologies (eg. Hyprotech Hysis) applied to the Oil and Gas industry in Canada and internationally.
 Hersh graduated in 1986 with a B.Sc. in Mechanical Engineering where he also completed an internship with the National Research Council of Canada at the Petroleum and Water Laboratories designing water treatment plants for conventional oil recovery and Tar Sands at Alberta development sites.
 His specialization was in finite element analysis and turbomachinery rotor dynamics.
 Hersh is a member of the Association of Professional Engineers and Geologists of Alberta.